davetayls/juxtapo/readme.txt

 The juxtapo project is still in its early stages so please inform me of any errors or bugs you come across at http://github.com/davetayls/juxtapo.

-If you would like to contribute to the project please let me know by joining the google group and posting a message.
+If you would like to contribute to the project please let me know by posting a message on github.